EXTENDED FOR THE MONTH OF JUNE

 > MORE DETAILS

 Available from 12 – 3pm, 7 days.
 Limited to half a Crayfish per person.
 Subject to availability.
-Available from Monday 8th May - Wednesday 31st May.
+Available until 31 June 2017.

 Largest selection of rosés available in town